Franklin89/Blog/input/posts/calling-javascript-inside-an-asp-net-core-application.md

 Title: Calling JavaScript inside an ASP.NET Core 2.2 application
-Lead: This enables you to call your favorite NPM package from your ASP.NET Core backend
+Lead: This enables you to call your favorite NPM package from in ASP.NET Core backend
-Published: 1/30/2019 07:00:00
+Published: 1/31/2019 14:00:00
 Tags:
     - ASP.NET Core 2.2
     - carbone.io